boxblinkracer/phpunuhi/README.md

 ## 2. Installation

-You can also use PHPUnuhi with Composer.
+You can use PHPUnuhi with Composer.
 Just install it with this script.

 ```
 composer require boxblinkracer/phpunuhi